Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

   * For example, the address is 192.168.137.79
   * NOTE: subnet 137 is automatically assigned by Windows
 * Again open the VPN network adapter Properties, Sharing tab.
-* Click the Settings… button and add a port forwarding rule such that the incoming TCP connections to a certain port are forwarded to the VCK190 board.
-Port 8888 is selected as an example; it must be the same port number the VCK190 host application is listening to.
+* Click the Settings… button and add a port forwarding rule such that the incoming TCP connections to a certain port forward to the VCK190 board.
+For example, Port 8888 must be the same port number the VCK190 host application is listening to.

 ![figure](images/appendix-port-forwarding.png)

 * Apply the changes.
-At this point, any TCP connection originated from the VPN network to specified port will be forwarded to the board.
+At this point, any TCP connection originating from the VPN network to the specified port are forwarded to the board.
 * Note the IP address you will need for establishing the TCP connection.
 In this case, it is not the board IP address, but the VPN adapter IP address.
   * Right-click the VPN network adapter, select Status, click Details…
   * Note the IPv4 address, which will belong to your VPN subnet.